 The Greater Attleboro Taunton Regional Transit Authority (GATRA), headquartered in Taunton, runs local and commuter bus routes.
 GATRA is organized under Massachusetts General Laws Chapter 161B, and it is a political and corporate subdivision of the state.
+GATRA is a regional transit authority which coordinates with the MBTA.
 Like every regional transit authority, GATRA cannot directly operate bus routes itself, but it is allowed to contract with private operators for its routes.
 GATRA manages the service, and it is legally responsible for what happens on its buses.

 In all, the company has 19 routes that serve Attleboro, Taunton, and 24 other areas.
 The service territory stretches all the way to the Rhode Island border.
 GATRA is expanding its service territory and forging new partnerships.